 1. Cleaning plants – using a wipe gets rid of the dust that settles on leaves and gives them a nice shine.
 Probably best to use a fragrance-free wipe though!

 2. Get your car interior sparkling – scuff marks, food deposits and spilled drinks – don’t spend pounds on getting a special car cloth – the baby wipe works just as well.

 3. Be gone fingerprint marks on light switches!
-Water and electricity just don’t mix so you can’t go get ativan online using cleaning sprays on light switches.
+Water and electricity just don’t mix so you can’t go using cleaning sprays on light switches.
 Use a wipe to get rid of fingerprints and dirt in a jiffy.

 4. A shoe shiner!
 Wipes are gentle enough to use on leather so they’re great for cleaning shoes (as well as things like sofas)